CartoDB/documentation/app/content/deck-gl/examples/s2-layer.md

 ## S2 Layer

-The S2Layer renders filled and/or stroked polygons, with geometry automatically calculated based on an S2 token (geospatial index).
-It uses Uses the s2-geometry library for S2 polygon calculations.
+This example shows how to use the <a href="https://deck.gl/docs/api-reference/geo-layers/s2-layer">S2Layer</a> to render polygons with geometry based on an S2 token (geospatial index).

 <iframe src="../s2-layer.html" style="border: 1px solid #cfcfcf; width: 100%; height: 500px" title="S2 Layer"></iframe>